What is Blind Signing?

 What if the dApp I Need Isn’t Integrated?

-In the meantime, while our integrations expand, we understand that some transactions still need an intermediary wallet.
-If you’re verifying transactions through middleware, you may still be asked to blind sign.
 Where this is the case, there are still several steps you can take to mitigate your risk of being scammed.

 - Don’t use dApps that you’ve never heard of before, always double-check authenticity.